 As also reported by News 12 The Bronx, in a joint statement condemning the incident issued on Oct.
 8 by the NY Democratic delegation, and shared by Manhattan Congressman Jerry Nadler, the delegation recognized each person’s right to free speech, but added, “When protests become violent, with actions that cross the line into acts of vandalism, they are no longer protests; they become crimes.
 These acts of intimidation are unacceptable and will not be tolerated.”

-A visit to the congressman’s Hudson Heights office in Northern Manhattan in the early hours of Sunday, Oct.
-13, showed a shuttered office with splattered red paint still visible on the walls in the area over the metal pulldown shutter.
+A visit to Epaillat’s Hudson Heights office in Northern Manhattan in the early hours of Sunday, Oct.
+13, showed a shuttered office front with splattered red paint still visible on the walls in the area over the metal, pulldown shutter.
 Behind the metal shutter, fliers appealing to the public for help locating certain Jewish hostages kidnapped by Hamas on Oct.
-7, 2023 in Southern Israel, were seen affixed to the window of the office.
+7, 2023 in Southern Israel, were seen affixed to the front window of the office.

 He said when he woke up the next day, people were already cleaning off the paint from the office front and he didn’t know what words, if any, had been painted on it as most of it had been removed.
 Asked if it was the first time he had seen the congressman’s office vandalized, the employee said, “This is the first month for me in this area, you know?
 I don’t know what’s going on.”

 Meanwhile, local City Councilman Oswald Feliz (C.D.
-15) also reacted to the vandalism of Espaillat’s office, sharing a photo of the damaged property and writing on X, “I’ll always join those calling for peace.
+15) also reacted to the vandalism of Espaillat’s office, sharing a photo of the paint splattered property on X and writing, “I’ll always join those calling for peace.
 Harassment, vandalism, & disrupting constituent services in marginalized communities, does *nothing* to help achieve that.
 I know @RepEspaillat very well.
 He will not be intimidated by this type of harassment.”

 Feliz represents some Bronx neighborhoods located close to those represented by Espaillat in the West Bronx.
 The councilman received strong early backing from Espaillat when he first ran for office in 2021.